demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

   // ...
 ```

+Like this piece of code, we may need to write some more ugly and hard to maintain code, if we do some advanced reflection.
 F# is not known for these kind of problems.
 There should be a better way!

 Yes, That's where [TypeShape](https://github.com/eiriktsarpalis/TypeShape) comes into picture.